uDeviceX/uDeviceX/src/meshbb/README.md

 ## Momentum transfer

+### Gather momentum

 Each triangle gets a contribution of bounce back, stored in `Momentum` structure.
 Linear Momentum is straight forward but angular momentum needs a referential coordinate.
 We choose here the center of mass of the triangle as it is independent on the domain, therefore communication do not need special care.

+### collect momentum

+Momentum should be transfered to the different objects.
+For Rigid objets it needs to be shifted in the referencial of the object.